General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Numerical examples

 \subsection{Application of the dynamic optimization for constrained control allocation}

-In the following section, results of the optimization problem \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} applied to the 2 case studies are shown.
-Since by definition, the least expensive solution is the one of the pseudo-inverse, solution \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} is compared to the solution \eqref{eq:pseudoInv}.
-Furthermore, we will present the results alongside a solution from the literature (equation \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} from \cite{johansen2004constrained}) for the USV case and for the UAV case, we will showcase what would happen if the references based on the pseudo-inverse \eqref{eq:pseudoInv} are directly applied.
-The optimization problem will consider as constraints the thrust saturation of the actuators $T_{max}$ and the angle rate $\Delta\alpha$ or $\Delta\beta$ to constraint the produced thrust $T_i$ in a cone $C_i$ at each sample time.
-All the optimization problems in this section and the following are solved using the \textit{MPT3} toolbox (\cite{MPT3}).
+In the following section, results of the optimization problem \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} applied to the USV and UAV of the previous sections are presented.
+We prove that by defining rest positions $K_{b}$ and enforcing them inside a optimization problem is a suitable solution to this constrained CAP.
+Since by definition, the least expensive solution in terms of power consumption is the one of the pseudo-inverse, solution \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} is compared to the solution \eqref{eq:pseudoInv}.
+Furthermore, the results are presented alongside a solution from the literature (equation \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} from \cite{johansen2004constrained}) for the USV case.
+For the UAV case, the performance of \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} are compared to the result of a direct application of the references based on the pseudo-inverse \eqref{eq:pseudoInv} considering the actuators turn rate limitations.
+The optimization problem consider as constraints the thrust saturation of the actuators $T_{max}$ and the angle rate $\Delta\alpha$ or $\Delta\beta$ to constraint the produced thrust $T_i$ in a cone $C_i$ at each sample time.